TLouison/StoryHop/README.md

 This project is being developed under the supervision and guidance of the [Rensselaer Center for Open Source (RCOS)](https://rcos.io/).
 The observatory page can be found [here](https://rcos.io/projects/tlouison/storyhop/profile).

+## Reference Material
+Our basis for our network infrastructure was based upon [lesterpig/openparty](https://github.com/Lesterpig/openparty).
+We have heavily modified the code to the point where it no longer makes sense to be working as a fork of the project, but we recognize the contribution made by the openparty project and thank lesterpig for his open source project.

 ## License
-StoryHop is being developed with an open source MIT license.
+StoryHop is being developed with an open source GPLv3 license.